 How does the body respond to trauma?

 The physiological and psychological effects of PTSD are called trauma reactions.
 These common reactions to trauma are the body and mind’s uncomfortable, automatic responses to internal and external triggers.
-To help you begin to make sense of your teen’s or your own experience, I’ve listed the four categories of trauma reactions below.
+To help you begin to make sense of your experience, I’ve listed the four categories of trauma reactions below.
 People diagnosed with Post Traumatic Stress Disorder, or PTSD, experience symptoms in all four categories of trauma reactions.